How to Spot Fake Red Wing Shoes: A Complete Guide to Authenticity and Durability

 Look out for any errors in the stitching as a red flag.
 Genuine Red Wing shoes will have a triple-stitch pattern.

-While SKU numbers can be faked, they’re often not done so convincedly.
-Check that the number on the side liner or tongue of the shoe matches the SKU on the packaging.
+While SKU numbers can be faked, they’re often not done convincingly.
+Check that the number on the shoe’s side liner or tongue matches the SKU on the packaging.
 The numbers should match and be consistent with Red Wing’s numbering.

-Don’t forget to pay attention to the packaging.
-Red Wing’s shoe boxes should feel like a luxury experience.
+Remember to pay attention to the packaging.
+Red Wing’s shoe boxes should be a luxury experience.
 If the packaging feels cheap, it’s another red flag.

 When a brand has been around for over 110 years, it’s got classic signature styles that are instantly recognizable.